 Unified Patent Court

 The arrival of Europe’s new Unified Patent Court (UPC) is approaching with only the UK and Germany now required to ratify the UPC Agreement (UPCA) in order for the UPC to open for business.
 The new Court had been on track to start in December 2017, with a sunrise period for opting out patents from its jurisdiction starting in September 2017.
-This has been delayed by the UK general election called in June 2017 and a private challenge to the UPC system before the German Constitutional Court.
+This was delayed by the UK general election called in June 2017 and a private challenge to the UPC system before the German Constitutional Court.

 Following the referendum vote last year discussions took place as to whether the UK could participate in the UPC and Unitary Patent system post Brexit.
 Rowan Freeland, head of Simmons & Simmons’ London Intellectual Property Group organised a consortium of the IP Federation, the Chartered Institute of Patent Attorneys, and several law firms, to seek an Opinion from EU Constitutional law experts, Richard Gordon QC and Tom Pascoe on whether the UK would be able to continue to play a part in the UPC after leaving the EU.
 For reasons set out in that Opinion, provided certain steps are taken, it seems that UK should not have to leave the UPC upon Brexit.

 The UK Government announced in November 2016 that it will ratify the UPC Agreement (the UPCA) despite the Brexit vote.
 The UK had been expected to ratify the UPCA shortly after Easter 2017, but this was delayed by the snap general election called for 08 June 2017.
 In the event, the legislation was laid before parliament on 26 June 2017.
 It is expected that this legislation will pass after the summer recess with UK ratification expected to take place in late 2017.